anthonysylvanreview/anthonysylvanreview.github.io/00-site-plans.md

 <a data-fancybox="plans" href="images/00-plan2.png"><img src="images/small/00-plan2.png"></a>
 <a data-fancybox="plans" href="images/00-plan3.png"><img src="images/small/00-plan3.png"></a>

 The first two shown here are actual construction plans.
-The third is what was used during the sale process; the fire pit and pergola were not priced into the initial build.
+The third is what was used during the sale process; the fire pit and pergola were not priced into the build (and haven't been built yet).

 ## Project Renders